June 18, 2019

 • Here are some questions you can ask yourself, to determine how processed a food is:

 • Could I have made it myself at home?
 Would I have used the same or similar ingredients?
-How many steps did it take to make this food, from ground up?
+How many steps did it take to make this food, from the ground up?

 3. Quality of Ingredients